-If a student is on the year in industry programme and is unable to find a suitable placement, or if the Experience in Economics and Finance module is failed or not completed, then the student will revert to the Economics and Finance (LN13) degree, provided that all other requirements are satisfied.
+If a student is on the year in industry programme and is unable to find a suitable placement, or if the Experience in Economics and Finance module is failed or not completed, then the student will revert to the BSc (Econ) degree without Year in Industry, provided that all other requirements are satisfied.

-Students on the year in industry programme will be supported by a dedicated placement coordinator.
-The placement coordinator will help with finding placements, vetting organisations, and ensuring the terms and conditions of the agreement between the student and the organisation are both clear and fair.
-All placements are expected to be paid in accordance with best practice within the sector in general and QM in particular, and naturally this must be at or above the National Minimum Wage.
-It is usual that a formal employment contract will be issued by the company to the student, however, where a company/institution has not undertaken such an internship previously, the SEF internship coordinator will work with the company in drawing up a contract, detailing the length of internship, the amount of payment, details about termination, holidays etc.
+Students on the year in industry programme will be supported by a dedicated placement officer.
+The placement officer will help with finding placements, vetting organisations, and ensuring the terms and conditions of the agreement between the student and the organisation are both clear and fair.
+All placements are expected to be paid in accordance with best practice within the sector in general and QM in particular, at or above the National Minimum Wage where possible.
+Students are not encouraged to, but can take an unpaid position provided that they submit a form stating that they recognise the financial impact of their choice.
+It is usual that a formal employment contract will be issued by the company to the student, however, where a company/institution has not undertaken such a placement previously, the SEF placement officer will work with the company in drawing up a contract, detailing the length of placement, the amount of payment, details about termination, holidays etc.

-Students will be required to produce a reflective report at the end of the internship.
+Students will be required to produce a reflective report and give a presentation at the end of the placement.
 Students will be assessed on a pass/fail basis and the placement year is a 120-credit module.
 This module does not count towards the degree classification.

-A dedicated Placement Handbook will be published providing all relevant information related to the placement in year 3 for the students.
+A dedicated Placement Handbook will be published providing all relevant information related to the placement for the students.